chris-delgado/chris-delgado.github.io/_posts/2026-05-16_Smartphone_Exercise_App.md

 image: "/posts/Screens.png"
 tags: [Mobile and Ubiquitous Computing]
 ---
 I took CS 7470 Mobile and Ubiquitous Computing during the Spring 2026 semester.
+The capstone project in that class was a team project where we developed a smartphone application for assisting users engaging in shoulder rehabilitative exercises.

 See below for a demo video and our report.